hashgraph/asset-tokenization-studio/sdk/README.md

 - Request
    - factoryAddress: new factory address.
    - resolverAddress: new resolver address.
-   - businessLogicKeysCommon: new list of business common keys.
-   - businessLogicKeysEquity : new list of business equity keys.
-   - businessLogicKeysBond : new list of business bond keys.

 - Response
    - ConfigResponse:
       - factoryAddress: new factory address.
       - resolverAddress: new resolver address.
-      - businessLogicKeysCommon: new list of business common keys.
-      - businessLogicKeysEquity : new list of business equity keys.
-      - businessLogicKeysBond : new list of business bond keys.

 ## Bond